chukssomzzy/alx-system_engineering-devops/0x00-shell_basics/README.md

  ## List hidden file, long format and users and group ids in numeric format
  ```
- #!/bin/bash //shebang #!
+ #!/bin/bash #shebang #!
- ls -na // the `n` option is like 'l' option but lists the user and group ids in numbers hope that makes sense
+ ls -na # the `n` option is like 'l' option but lists the user and group ids in numbers hope that makes sense
  ```

 ## hope this works